ah-/anne-key/README.md

 --------

 You can find the latest build on the [Releases page](https://github.com/ah-/anne-key/releases).
 Download `anne-key.dfu`.
+If LEDs aren't working with latest build, you can try [build 209](https://github.com/ah-/anne-key/releases/tag/2018-04-12-209-master-aee0f1b)
+, or the following procedure: reboot into DFU mode by holding down `Fn+Space+Esc`, then exit with `Esc`.

 Then you can either follow the [obins firmware update steps](http://en.obins.net/firmware) (click Update manual) or use `dfu-util`.